Racism in Asia: Ketuanan Melayu

 The Malaysian government ensures that all Bumiputeras are given preferential treatment when it comes to the number of students placed in government universities.
 The Education Ministry's matriculation programme allocates 90% for Bumiputeras and 10% for non-Bumiputera students.

 Bumiputeras are also given 7% discounts for new houses they purchase, and special Malay status reserved land in most housing settlements.
 Burial plots in most urban areas are for deceased Bumiputeras, while the rest have to be cremated at such locations.
 All key government positions are to be held by Malays, including most sporting associations.
 Other forms of preferential treatment include the requirement of a minimum of a 30% Malay Bumiputera equity to be held in Listed Companies, full funding for mosques and Islamic places of worship (Islam is an official religion in Malaysia), special high earning interest trust funds for Bumiputeras, special share allocation for new share applications for Bumiputeras, and making the Malay language a compulsory examination paper to pass with a high emphasis given to it.

-Even school textbooks have been criticised as racist, especially from Chinese and Indian-type schools who adopted learning methods from their respective countries.
+Even school textbooks have been criticized as racist, especially from Chinese and Indian-type schools who adopted learning methods from their respective countries.
 "Interlok" is a 1971 Malay language novel written by Malaysian national laureate Abdullah Hussain, with Chinese groups today condemning its depiction of Chinese characters as greedy, opium-smoking lechers keen to exploit Malays for profit.
 Some folks said that the Chinese were trying to "conquer Malaysia" as "they did with Singapore".
 The Indian community earlier complained over the novel's use of the word "pariah" and "keling".
 Chinese associations said the book was not only offensive to Indians but Chinese as well, as it depicted the character Kim Lock as a "miserly opium addict and callous adulterer" and his son, Cing Huat, as "cunning, greedy, unscrupulous and someone who would sell his daughters".
 "Interlok" was written based on the ideology of Ketuanan Melayu.
 The groups also condemned the "major thread" in the book, which depicts the Chinese "cheating and oppressing" Malays or as "nasty and immoral" communist guerrillas.